Expose hideouts of terrorists to reduce threat of attacks in Ghana - Kan-Dapaah - Ghana Business News

 The Minister said his outfit was aware of the possible misinformation that could be targeted at creating fear and panic and would therefore run the programme concurrently to fight such misinformation.

-Mr Kan-Dapaah said the terrorist groups who continued to wreak havoc in neighbouring countries came in all shapes and forms and many of them blended seamlessly into their target societies, thus making their identification and subsequent arrests by State security and intelligence agencies a difficult endeavour.
+Mr Kan-Dapaah said the terrorist groups which continued to wreak havoc in neighbouring countries, came in all shapes and forms and many of them blended seamlessly into their target societies, thus making their identification and subsequent arrests by State security and intelligence agencies a difficult endeavour.

 The Minister also urged the media to continue highlighting issues on security for discussion on their various outlets.